-As we draw ever closer to that fated holiday of lovers, some may be trying to decide whether this is the right time to finally lose their virginity.
+As we draw ever closer to that fated holiday of lovers, some may be trying to decide whether this is the right time to become intimate or finally lose their virginity.
 Valentine’s Day is supposed to be the most romantic day of the year right?
 What would be a better time?

 If you are planning to lose your virginity simply because of a holiday then I would say it is DEFINITELY not the right time.

-There are several things to look for in order to know whether it is indeed the right time to give it up:
+There are several things to look for in order to know whether it is indeed the right time:

 - Do you have a solid idea of where you stand with this person?
 Are you sure that they care about your wants and needs?
 Confident that they are on the same page as you when it comes to what kind of relationship you are in?